hang-kim-stat/Bayesian-Meta/README.md

 ### `Simulation_1` directory

-`Simulation_1` directory contains four directories, storing MCMC outputs from each method.
+`Simulation_1` directory contains the output of the four random effect models used in the simulation study of Section 4.1.

-A directory for each method `Output/Simulation1/[MethodName]` contains two directories:
+The directory for the [Method] random effect analysis  `Output/Simulation1/[Method]` contains two directories:
   - `RData` directory
       - `rep_X.RData` contains 10,000 posterior draws of **μ** and **Σ** (after burn-in) for the X-th simulation data (out of 300).
   - `DiagnosticPlot` directory
       -  The diagnostic plot of **μ** will be stored here (while running MCMC).

+### `Simulation_2` directory

+`Simulation_2` directory contains the output of the four random effect models used in the simulation study of Section 4.2.
+The structure of this directory is the same with that of `Simulation_1` directory.

 ### `Application_Study` directory